newaetech/chipwhisperer-target-mpc5748g/README.md

 * (q)uit: Go back to looking for simpleserial commands

 ChipWhisperer software currently does not have a way to transfer files over UART.
 Instead, a terminal emulator program like Tera Term or RealTerm can be used to send files.

+#### Fast Monitor Mode
+A fast monitor mode is included to make automated use of monitor mode (via a script, for example) easier/more reliable.
+Instead of giving the long prompts like regular monitor mode, fast monitor mode will write "C\n" when it expects a command, "A\n" when it expects and address, "L\n" when it expects a length, "B\n" when it expects a binary file, and "V\n" when it expects a value.
+Additionally, it will echo back commands and numbers as ASCII hex (lowercase).

 ### Custom AES
 To make using custom AES programs that the user has uploaded to SRAM (via monitor mode) easier, a custom AES library can be selected by simpleserial command 'h02'.
 If this is used, address 0x40030000 will be executed as a key function and address 0x40030100 will be executed as an encrypt function.
 The easiest way to make sure your functions work is to use the Simpleserial_Ram project.
 Replace user_setkey and user_enc with your own function to set the AES key and encrypt.
 After that, build the project and upload the resulting .bin file using monitor mode.